hyprwm/hyprland-wiki/pages/Plugins/Development/Advanced.md

 }
 ```

-For private functions or members, you will need to use the signature, for example for `CInputManager::processMouseDownNormal`:
+For private functions or members, you can use the `findFunctionsByName` API entry to list all functions matching your query,
+for example:
 ```cpp
 typedef void (*origMouseDownNormal)(void*, wlr_pointer_button_event*);